Benenden Church of England Primary School

-Our Vision is to be a learning community that enables people to live life in all its fullness in a changing world.
+To be a learning community that enables everyone to live life in all its fullness in a changing world.

 Our Values

 Benenden Church of England Primary School seeks to live out the values of Jesus Christ.
-The following Christian values that link centrally to the parable of 'The Good Samaritan' to help us remember them.
+The following Christian values that link centrally to the story of 'The Good Shepherd' to help us remember them.
 Within the parable, they follow this order:

 Curiosity